"If you think breaking even is alright, you are doomed for failure."

 Most groups collect these fees well in advance, usually at the time an exhibitor applies for space.
 They've also found that a strict refund policy is a good idea.
 It's one way to insure that exhibitors reconsider before canceling at the last minute.

-Percentage of Sales.
 Several organizations don't stop with making money from rental space; their contracts with exhibitors stipulate that a certain percentage of sales-frequently 10 to 20%-be returned to the event organization.
 If the 'cut' is kept reasonable and crowds show up, exhibitors don't seem to mind sharing their proceeds.

-In-Kind Donations.
 Encourage in-kind donations of materials, supplies, and services instead of money.
 Assess each in-kind contribution and keep a record of what the cost would have been if you had paid for it out of pocket.

-Food and Beverage Sales.
-People at gatherings consume vast quantities of popcorn, hot dogs, cotton candy, and drinks.
+At traditional fundraising events, people consume vast quantities of popcorn, hot dogs, cotton candy, and drinks.
 Most event organizers do not need to be reminded of this.
 Their job is to figure out how to make the most of this demand.

 Promoters can handle the food/beverage matter in two ways: